 Postdoc (funding: Simons Grant, 2017-2019), working with Giorgio Parisi and Luca Leuzzi

-From 2020, tenure-track assistant professor (Italian RTDb), at Gran Sasso Science Institute (GSSI) in L’Aquila.
+From 2022, Associate Professor at Gran Sasso Science Institute (GSSI) in L’Aquila.

 Postdoc (funding: Simons grant, October 2017 – September 2019), working with Silvio Franz